 Southern Wesleyan University sponsors a chapter of the national honorary society Alpha Chi.
-To be eligible for selection, a student must have completed at least 60 hours of course work at Southern Wesleyan University.
+To be eligible for selection, a student must be enrolled in the residential campus program and have completed at least 60 hours of course work at Southern Wesleyan University.
 Membership is limited to the top ten percent (all college work included) of the senior class and top five percent of the junior class.
 Eligibility for membership is determined by the provost and election is by the Academic Council during the spring semester of each year.